-So today I’ve pulled together 7 ways you can pay less for life insurance.
+So today, I’ve pulled together seven ways you can pay less for life insurance.

 First, take a good hard look at your finances and determine exactly how much life insurance you need.
 Consider the expenses your spouse or other dependents will be left with if you were to pass away unexpectedly.
 If you’re trying to cut costs, there’s no reason to buy more coverage than you really need.

 Buying too much life insurance can significantly increase your costs.
 Take a look at these two examples of life insurance quotes:

 As you can see, the higher the payout, the higher the premium.
 The key is getting the life insurance you need, but no more.